intel/FSP/AlderLakeFspBinPkg/README.md

 Client and IoT (Internet of Things) SKUs of 12th Generation Intel® Core™ (formerly Alder Lake) processors can be differentiated by checking the processor number.
 Processor numbers ending in a "E" are IoT SKUs, processor numbers that do not end in "E" are client SKUs.
 For example, the Intel® Core™ i7-1270P is a client SKU and the Intel® Core™ i7-1270PE is an IoT SKU.

+Renaming the directory to the original "IoT" from "Edge (formerly known as IoT)" to fix the corrupted path.